 It is a small, one store white building adjacent to the Bodrum Castle, at the south edge of Baris Square.
 It falls behind a short walkway and can be easily overlooked.
 Just look for the sign on the building which reads “Tourist Information”.

-Primary role of this office is to support Bodrum tourism by organizing events, providing tourist information, auditing touristic facilities and collecting feedback about your satisfaction.
-In short, their task is to make your Bodrum travel easier, safer and more enjoyable.
+Primary role of this office is to support Bodrum tourism by organizing events, providing information to visitors, auditing touristic facilities, and collecting feedback about your satisfaction.
+In short, their task is to make your Bodrum stay easier, safer, and more enjoyable.

 I have visited this office many times to find out what they do and how do they do it.

-Although I assume you have the Bodrum Map which I prepared for you, it wouldn’t hurt to have another one as a hard copy on your pocket.
-Here is one of the places you can get one for free.
+I assume you have already downloaded the Bodrum Map which I made for you.
+However, it would not hurt having another one as a hard copy in your pocket.
+The Bodrum Tourist Information office is one of the places where you can get one for free.